>

 in fact, it will be too slow if you use any algorithm discussed here)

-3. Special case of an NP-hard optimization problem: Kattis - TBA
+3. Special case of an NP-hard optimization problem: Kattis - bilateral

 4. Rather straightforward weighted MCBM: Kattis - engaging